dice-group/THOTH/README.md

 # THOTH
-A Linked-data driven Neural Machine Translation Framework
+Neural Translation and Enrichment of Knowledge Graphs.